 Taught by champion educators and PhD scientists from Harvard, MIT, and Boston University, this program is targeted to rising 10th-12th graders who want to engineer biology to make the world a better place.

-APPLICATIONS FOR 2023 are now open!
+APPLICATIONS FOR 2023 are now closed!

-Rolling Admission cycle closes June 1st
+Rolling Admission cycle will open January 2024 to close June 1st

 Limited to 24 students